Black Friday Space Deals: Star Wars Lego, Fisher Space Pen, apparel, more

-It’s Thanksgiving!
-A time to spend with family, reflect on what you’re thankful for, and prepare for Black Friday deals!
-While we have another day until actual Black Friday, the deals have already been in full swing!
-From telescopes to Star Wars legos, head below for our roundup of space-related deals that are already live!
+It’s Black Friday!
+A time to eat leftovers, lounge around the house, maybe find a Christmas tree, and shop Black Friday deals!
+The deals have been in full swing for a while now, from telescopes to Star Wars legos!
+Head below for our roundup of space-related deals!

 Table of contents